xumi1993/seispy-doc.post/source/usage/pickrf.md

 Buttons of `Amp enlarge` and `Amp reduce` are available to control the visual amplitudes.

 #### Preview all PRFs
 the `space` hotkey and `preview` button provide a function to plot all 'good' PRFs.
-Use `ctrl+s` on Linux/Windows and `cmd+s` on MacOS to save this figure to a PDF file.
+Use `ctrl+s` on Linux/Windows and `cmd+s` on MacOS to save this figure as a PDF file.

 ### Keymap